motrellin/inquisitive-logic/README.md

 ## Documentation

-This project tries to formalize inquisitive logic in Rocq.
-The formalization is based on the work of e.g. [Ivano Ciardelli](doi.org/10.1007/978-3-031-09706-5).
+This project formalizes inquisitive logic in Rocq, based on the work of e.g. [Ivano Ciardelli](doi.org/10.1007/978-3-031-09706-5).
+The current focus lies on (bounded) inquisitive first-order logic, therefore providing a formalization of the basic syntax (using arity types), support and truth semantics, followed by the formalization of a sequent calculus by Litak/Sano whose corresponding paper (Bounded inquistive logics: Sequent calculi and schematic validity) got accepted for [TABLEAUX 2025](https://icetcs.github.io/frocos-itp-tableaux25/tableaux/).

+### Repository Structure

+- `theories/` provides the main theory, including some preliminary libaries, e.g. `SetoidLib.v`, `ListLib.v`
+  + `theories/FO` focuses on inquisitive first-order logic.
+- `instances/` provides some concrete of type classes (e.g. signatures).
+- `examples/` demonstrates some ongoing examples.

 ### Contributing